ademcifci/formidable-forms-a11y-plugins/README.md

   - When `formidable-accessible-errors` is active, Global A11y Enhancements detects it and skips its own error summary focusing to avoid conflicts.
   - Global A11y Enhancements respects the Formidable filter `frm_include_alert_role_on_field_errors`.
 If a theme/plugin disables alert roles (returns false), it removes `role="alert"` from inline field errors on the frontend.
 - AJAX scope: Global A11y Enhancements scopes its AJAX listeners to Formidable‑related requests to avoid unrelated triggers.
-- Duet Date Picker: loads Duet assets from a CDN to ensure module/nomodule compatibility; only enqueued when a form has a Duet field (and in relevant admin screens).

 ## Per Plugin Highlights
 - Formidable Global A11y Enhancements